Many of you will be familiar with playtesting, or at least testing.

 Bernie DeKoven’s “Well-Played Game”

-Indeed, this is what life-long play-advocate Bernie DeKoven explained in one of my favourite game development books ever: The Well-Played Game.
+Indeed, this is what life-long play-advocate Bernie DeKoven explained in one of my favourite gameplay books ever: The Well-Played Game.

-For Bernie, “playing well” means this: “When we are playing well, we are at our best.
+For Bernie, “playing well” means this: “When we are playing well,” he explains, “we are at our best.
 We are fully engaged, totally present, and yet, at the same time, we are only playing.”

-Indeed, “the well-played game is a game that becomes excellent because of the way it’s being played.”²
+Indeed, “the well-played game,” he continues, “is a game that becomes excellent because of the way it’s being played.”²

 The key is, players are enjoying the experience so much they’ll do anything to keep playing together.
 Like a game of ball-in-the-air, we end up taking big leaps and give each other easy lobs to collectively keep the ball in the air.